wf8/sumac/README.md

 Python package that:

 1. Downloads GenBank database of the specified GB division (PLN, MAM, etc)
-2. Perform exhaustive all-by-all BLAST comparisons of each ingroup and outgroup sequence.
+2. Performs an exhaustive all-by-all BLAST comparisons of each ingroup and outgroup sequence, or
-3. Alternatively (much faster) uses a FASTA file of guide sequences to define each cluster.
+3. alternatively (much faster) uses a FASTA file of guide sequences to define each cluster.
 Each ingroup/outgroup sequence is BLASTed against the guide sequences.
-4. Build clusters of sequences:
+4. Builds clusters of sequences:
-    - use single-linkage hierarchical clustering algorithm
+    - uses single-linkage hierarchical clustering algorithm
     - distance threshold default BLASTn e-value 1.0e-10
-        - uses sequence length percent similarity cutoff default 0.5
+    - sequence length percent similarity cutoff default 0.5
     - discards clusters that are not phylogenetically informative (< 4 taxa)
 5. Aligns each cluster of sequences using MUSCLE.
 6. Concatenates the clusters creating a supermatrix.